CloudKidStudio/project-grunt/README.md

 **libraries** | array | The list of external file dependencies imported by Bower.
 Note: the order of the files is how the output is built.
 **mainDebug** _(optional)_ | array | The same as `main` except that this file list is only used when building in `dev` task.
 **librariesDebug** _(optional)_ | array | The same as `libraries` except that this file list is only used when building in `dev` task.
-**assets** _(optional)_ | array | A list of published JavaScript files that should be minified and combined to create an `assets.js` file alongside main and libraries.
-The common use-case for this list is to minify large EaselJS assets exported from Flash to increase the **dev** task build time.
-Note: assets are not run through JS hinting.

 ## Conditional Compiling